dsehnal/DensityServer/README.md

 It uses the text based CIF and binary [BinaryCIF](https://github.com/dsehnal/BinaryCIF) formats to deliver the data to the client.
 The server support is integrated into the
 [LiteMol Viewer](https://github.com/dsehnal/LiteMol).

+For quick info about the benefits of using the server, check out the [examples](docs/examples.md).
 There is an instance of the server at [WebChem](https://webchem.ncbr.muni.cz/DensityServer/) and PDBe.

 Installing the Server
 =====================